How to Remove Embroidery from Shirts, Hats, and More

 how to remove embroidery on shirts

-Now, I’ve tried many different ways to remove embroidery, and I’ll describe the three best options below.
+Now, I’ve tried many different ways to remove embroidery, and I’ll soon describe the three tools I like to use: a Stitch Eraser or Stitch Ripper, a seam ripper, or a household razor.

 tools for removing embroidery

-I also made a fun canvas test piece of embroidery to remove, put on a cheesy Hallmark Christmas movie, and timed how long it took for removing the canvas design as well as a design on a t-shirt.
+I also made a fun canvas test piece of embroidery to remove, put on a cheesy Hallmark Christmas movie, and timed how long it took to remove the canvas design as well as a design on a t-shirt.

-The easiest and best way to remove machine embroidery is with a specialized electric embroidery remover tool.
+The easiest and best method to remove machine embroidery is with a specialized electric embroidery remover tool.

 To remove the 5,000 stitches from the canvas, I spent 17 minutes compared to what would have been close to 45 minutes with just a seam ripper or other tool.